mlajtos/mosaic/DesignDecisions.md

 **Problem:** Naming is a hard problem.

 **Solution:** Tiling creates some kind of a mosaic.
-There already is the legendary browser called [NSCA Mosaic](https://en.wikipedia.org/wiki/Mosaic_(web_browser)), so the choice seemed right.
+There already is the legendary browser called [NCSA Mosaic](https://en.wikipedia.org/wiki/Mosaic_(web_browser)), so the choice seemed right.
 No idea about copyright issues.
 IANAL

 ## Webviews